anubiann00b/APCS-Review/README.md

 Each article will go over the minimum requirements for the class and then go into more detail about the subject.

-This project was started on May 1, 5 days from this year's APCS test.
-However, I still am going to start this to hopefully help future APCS students as well.
+There may also be articles that go beyond the scope of APCS and into advanced Java, or even into Git.

+This project was started at the time of the 2014 AP tests, but hopefully it will help people next year.